We started our debt-free journey drowning in debt. About as much as our gross income. Yep, we screwed up…..BIG TIME.

 I mean, it must’ve been evident to some extent that money wasn’t great by the number of times we said “no” to anything fun as we struggled to pay the bills each month.

-We Sat Down with Our Kids and Told Them We Were Drowning in Debt
+We Told Them We Were Drowning in Debt

 I’ve been through a lot of stuff in my life.
 Scary situations that most people only see in movies.
 But I was almost as scared as I’d ever been when I had to face our four kids and tell them their dad and I were drowning in debt.

 Talk about facing the music.
 After the big revelation, they started to ask questions.

 “How did you get into debt?” the then-five-year-old asked.

 “Well,” I answered with trepidation, “We spent more money than we had for a lot of years.”

 “How can you spend money when you don’t have it?” he replied.

 Kids are so logical it’s annoying.